Le Dernier Vol (The Last Flight) is a 2009 French love drama film.

 - Intimate Healing: including the Kiss of Life.

 - The Lost Lenore: a rare male version.

 - Love Dodecahedron: Antoine, Marie, Bill, Amana, and Bill's wife.

 - Mighty Whitey: Subverted.
-Antoine is the only French soldier with with whom the Tuareg want to talk, but his efforts to peacefully end the rebellion result in the death of his comrade.
+Antoine is the only French soldier with whom the Tuareg wants to talk, but his efforts to peacefully end the rebellion result in the death of his comrade.

 - Politically Correct History: the characters more than once discuss White Man's Burden in this way.

-- UST: Between Marie and Antoine - though harsh weather conditions eventually force them to resolve some of it.
+- UST: Between Marie and Antoine.
+Harsh weather conditions eventually force them to resolve some of it.